quicbit-js/test-kit/readme.md

 ## t.count()

-    t.count(buf, value)
+    t.count(source, value)

-Return the number of occurrences of value in a Uint8Array (or string or array).
-Counting substrings in a string can handle different length substring values and employs a incrementing indexOf check for the count.
-However, uint8arrays currently only count single byte or single string (character code) occurences and arrays only count values using '==='.
+Return the number of occurrences of value in a source string, array, or uint8array.
+Counts any-length substrings in a string, but only single bytes in a uint8array.
+Uses String.indexOf for string checking and equivalence (===) for arrays.

 ## t.sum()